vtank4/German-Flight-Prediction-Model/FlightPredictionModel/codes/README.md

 df['category_column'] = df['category_column'].astype('category').cat.codes

 ### Step3: Step 3: Split the Dataset
-Next, we split the dataset into training and test sets.
-This allows us to train the model on one portion and evaluate it on another to measure performance:
+Next, I split the dataset into training and test sets.
+This allows me to train the model on one portion and evaluate it on another to measure performance:

 from sklearn.model_selection import train_test_split